SimplyMinimal/fleet-mcp/docs/USAGE.md

       "physical_memory": "17179869184"
     }
   ],
-  "row_count": 1
+  "row_count": 1,
-}
+  "message": "Query executed on my-laptop.local, returned 1 rows" }
 ```

 **Notes:**
-- Convenient when you know the hostname but not the host ID
+- Convenient when you know the hostname/serial but not the host ID
+- Automatically resolves the identifier to the host ID before executing the query
 - Same timeout and validation rules as `fleet_query_host`
+- Returns both the original identifier and the resolved host information

 ### Query Management Tools